Barbed Servitor is a Blast

 The skeletal doggo/beast here has overperformed for me whenever I use it.
 Six menace power is a massive deal, even if two toughness makes it incredibly squishy.
 If you can curve a Doorkeeper Thrull into a Hunted Bonebrute, your opponent doesn't get the dogs and you now have a six-power attacker that will bolt them if it's killed.
 As you can see, this represents a pretty nasty threat that they're likely to answer before we've mobilized our combo.
 This is also my favorite kind of feign setup because if they don't answer it, they'll still lose the game.

-Magic the Gathering Card - Preacher Of The Schism - MTG Circle
+Magic the Gathering Card - Preacher of the Schism - MTG Circle

 Preacher of the Schism is one of the best three-drops we've seen in Standard recently.
 It's generically strong enough to include in any black aggro or midrange strategy, but it also synergizes perfectly with Delney and it doesn't get hosed by Doorkeeper Thrull.
 The fact that it is a card draw engine to give us our combo pieces or provide us fuel for March of Wretched Sorrow pitches in the late game makes this card a perfect fit for what we're doing.